 Retrocalcaneal bursitis is the inflammation of the bursa, a small fluid-filled sac that cushions and reduce the friction between the Achilles tendon and the heel bone.
 Retrocalcaneal bursitis typically affects athletes such as football or basketball.
 It can cause heel pain that is worse with movements such as running uphill or sprinting.

 Getting the right diagnosis is the key to recovery

 There are other less common causes of heel pain, such as nerve entrapment or systemic diseases like rheumatoid arthritis.
 So as you can see, there are many conditions that cause heel pain.
-The treatment for heel pain only works if the diagnosis is correct.
-If you have been suffering from heel pain for some time, it’s best to consult with a podiatrist for appropriate assessment and treatment.
-Our podiatrists at Straits Podiatry are experienced in treating various conditions and we often see many cases of common foot and ankle pain.
+The solution for heel pain only works if the diagnosis is correct.
+If you have been suffering from heel pain for some time, it’s best to consult with a podiatrist for appropriate assessment and management.
+Our podiatrists at Straits Podiatry are experienced in managing various conditions and we often see many cases of common foot and ankle pain.
 Hence, if you need help finding the best podiatrist in Singapore, call us today and let us assist you!

 If you enjoy reading this article, please feel free to share the knowledge with your friends.
 We will regularly create more content related to lower limb health, so follow us on our Facebook page or Instagram to stay updated!